Fits older children and adults well, making it a great kneeboard for sharing.

 Like other water boards, kneeboards differ in size, shape, and material.
 Some are designed to handle general riding, while others are more specialized for tricks or competition.
 The right board for you depends on how you want to use it and your experience level.

 This shopping guide can help ease the job of finding your perfect kneeboard.
-We’ve included some of our top picks and the important features and considerations you need to know to find the right one.

 Like most watercraft and equipment, manufacturers make different types of kneeboards for different uses and users.
 The type will affect how well the kneeboard performs in the water and its overall durability.
 You should choose the best type for your intended use and experience level.